leticianevesar/PetShelter-UpgradeHub/README.md

-# PetShelter SpringBoot API with MySQL - Backend Bootcamp.
+# PetShelter SpringBoot API with MySQL + Docker - Backend Bootcamp.

 This document provides an example of a PetShelter REST API.